Noughts & Crosses (novel series): Novels

-Noughts & Crosses
+Noughts and Crosses

-The book Noughts and Crosses is an alternate reality fiction based in a 22nd-century parallel universe.
-Their world is similar to the reality of the 21st century, with equivalent types of jobs, of government, and so on.
-Racial inequality is the driving force of the storyline, and there are few laws or constitutional protections to prevent discrimination.
-There are two races in the book: the Crosses (darker-skinned people) are the dominant race with the individuals owning most of the wealth, good jobs, different and better schools etc. The second race, the Noughts (lighter-skinned people) are at the poorer end of society usually doing manual labour or being servants to Crosses, with poor schools – if any at all.

-Persephone "Sephy" Hadley is a Cross and the daughter of a wealthy senior politician, Kamal Hadley, who later becomes Prime Minister.
+Persephone "Sephy" Hadley is a Cross and the daughter of a wealthy senior politician, Kamal Hadley, who later becomes prime minister.
 Callum McGregor is a Nought, and they used to play together when Jasmine Adeyebe-Hadley, Sephy's mother, employed Meggie McGregor, Callum's mother, as a nanny.
 Ever since Jasmine fired Meggie, however, Sephy and Callum's friendship has been secret, as such interracial friendships are frowned upon by society.

 The two meet again in Heathcroft, a high school for Crosses that now accepts the best-performing Noughts.
 Sephy is overjoyed to see Callum in her class, but most of her classmates do not accept her association with a Nought.
-Despite this, she deepens her relationship with Callum, and even sits at a table with Noughts, upsetting Callum, though they eventually make up.
+Despite this, she deepens her relationship with Callum and even sits at a table with Noughts, upsetting Callum, though they eventually make up.

 Meanwhile, Callum's elder brother, Jude, and his father, Ryan, join the Liberation Militia (LM), a violent paramilitary organisation against Cross supremacy.
 Jude and Ryan are accused of participating in the LM bombing of Dundale Shopping Centre, and Callum is also accused after he told Sephy to leave the shopping centre.
 He is ultimately spared due to a lack of evidence.
 Callum has to leave school, and Ryan faces the gallows.
 Jasmine, remembering her prior friendship with the McGregor family, secretly hires a prominent Cross lawyer to defend Ryan.
 Escaping hanging, Ryan is given a life sentence but is killed by an electric fence, supposedly in an escape attempt.

 Sephy decides to start anew and persuades a reluctant Jasmine to let her attend a boarding school, Chivers.
-She hasn't heard from Callum in a week, so she writes a letter asking him to run away with her and that if he doesn't contact her, she'll be leaving for Chivers.
-Callum, however, has decided to join the LM, and doesn't read the letter until the it's too late.
+She has not heard from Callum in a week, so she writes a letter asking him to run away with her and if he does not contact her, she will be leaving for Chivers.
+Callum, however, has decided to join the LM, and does not read the letter until it is too late.
 He sprints to her house and fails to catch up to the car as it pulls out of the driveway.
 Having not seen Callum running behind, Sephy concludes that their friendship is no longer as important to him as she had thought.